Fax over IP (FoIP): How T.38 Works and Why Your SBC Matters

 ProSBC includes a dedicated Fax/Modem Relay feature set designed for exactly these scenarios.
 The configuration options include:

-Enable Fax/Modem Relay activates fax detection and relay handling on the relevant NAPs (Network Access Points).
+Enable Fax/Modem Relay activates fax relay handling on the relevant NAPs (Network Access Points).

-Relay Mode: T.38 or Passthrough lets you choose T.38 relay (demodulate-transmit-remodulate) or passthrough (G.711 end-to-end).
-T.38 is the recommended mode when both endpoints support it.
+Relay Mode: T.38 or Passthrough lets you choose T.38 relay or G.711 passthrough.
+When a T.38 re-INVITE arrives from a gateway, ProSBC applies the configured relay mode.
+T.38 is the recommended mode when both endpoints support it; passthrough is the fallback.

-Prevent Direct Invite in T.38 controls whether ProSBC allows the initial INVITE to establish a T.38 session directly, or requires the call to start as audio and transition to T.38 only after fax tone detection.
+Prevent Direct Invite in T.38 controls whether ProSBC allows the initial INVITE to establish a T.38 session directly, or requires the call to start as audio and transition to T.38 after a re-INVITE.
 Some endpoints send a direct T.38 INVITE without starting in audio mode first; this setting controls how ProSBC handles that behavior.

-No transcoder hardware needed for T.38 relay: When ProSBC receives T.38 from one side and passes it to the other as T.38, the SBC performs a T.38-to-T.38 relay without any transcoder hardware.
+When ProSBC receives T.38 from one side and passes it to the other as T.38, no transcoder hardware is needed — the SBC performs a T.38-to-T.38 relay.
 ProSBC’s B2BUA architecture means each call leg is handled independently, so T.38 negotiation on the carrier side does not have to match the configuration on the customer side.
 This is particularly useful when interconnecting a SIP trunk provider that insists on T.38 with a legacy PBX that only supports G.711 passthrough, or when routing fax traffic between carriers with different T.38 implementations.

 ProSBC’s programmable Ruby routing engine also allows operators to apply custom logic to fax calls, for example, routing fax traffic to dedicated trunk groups optimized for fax, applying different quality-of-service policies to fax sessions, or logging fax call detail records separately for billing purposes.